garffff-bot/garffff-bot.github.io/content/Active Directory/ADCS/1.Certificate Templates/ESC1.md

 [*] Got hash for 'administrator@essos.local': aad3b435b51404eeaad3b435b51404ee:54296a48cd30259cc88095373cec24da
 ```

 We can also authenticate to a domain controller using the TGT saved.
-This requires the DC/domain to be resolved using DNS:
+This requires the DC to be resolved using DNS:

 ```bash
 garffff@garffff:~/GOAD/adcs/esc1$ ls administrator.*